 The unit will be assessed via a single, 3,000-word essay, detailed guidance for which is below.
 However, accepting that it may be some time, if ever, since individual students have undertaken a formal, academic essay, all students will be invited to submit a formative (practice) essay no later than two weeks before the second weekend session.
-The formative essay should be 1,500-words, and follow the same guidance as the assessed essay except for word count.
-The formative essay will be marked with an indicative grade and returned during the residential weekend; an essay-writing and research session is included at the end of each two-week residential in order to provide guidance on structure, formatting and research methods, and to review the essay-writing process.
-The aim of the formative essay is to allow practice and to give feedback, but please note, the title chosen for the formative essay must NOT be the same as the assessed essay.
+The formative essay should be 1,500-words and follow the same guidance as the assessed essay except for word count.
+The formative essay will be marked with an indicative grade and returned during the residential weekend; an essay-writing and research session is included at the end of each two-week residential in order to provide guidance on structure, formative essay is to allow practice and to give feedback, but please note, the title chosen for the formative essay must NOT be the same as the assessed essay.

-The assigned formative essay title is:

-Explain the three core theories of international relations.
+The assigned formative essay title is: Explain the three core theories of international relations.

-Deadline for the submission of practice essay: 1 November 2021 by 12.00 (noon) GMT
+Deadline for the submission of practice essay: 7 November 2022 by 12.00 (noon) GMT